The function or purpose of a translation

-Some readers will be thinking that surely we just match the function of the document.
+Some readers will be thinking that we just match the function of the document.
 Well yes, that’s partly true, unless the client wants it for another function, but even so, documents don’t have functions written into them, sometimes it’s impossible to know the function of the source without actually asking the writer (sometimes they don’t even know, but let’s not go there!).

 A good example I come across is the reading level of the audience.
 Is the document written for engineers, with engineering training and skills?
 Or for buyers who have a basic knowledge of engineering?
 Are there words in the source language which are highly specialist and would require expert knowledge to use, but that are fairly logical and straightforward in the target language.
 Some words in English which are very technical and would put off a general reader are rather simple to Chinese readers.
 An example might be intercostal muscle!
 What’s that?
 Well it’s the muscles between your ribs.
 In Chinese it’s easy it’s just called the “ribs – between muscle”.

-Translate everything the client needs and no more.
 Ensure you are on the same page as the client about what they actually need translated.
 Understanding the function of the translation will help decide which text to include, and should be seen as an essential pre-translation task.

 In my own experience about 1/3 of the problems I have had with clients come from misunderstandings about function/purpose, which manifest as what clients see as errors, but are in fact not “errors” in the strictest sense.